Techtonica/curriculum/projects/eventonica/eventonica-part5-express-backend.md

 After following this project, you will likely move the portions of your JS that dealt with data onto the server and the server code will still actually end up just calling `app.getAllEvents()` anyway, so why are we adding all these things in the middle to complicate everything?
 Why is this worth it?

 - Before, each tab had it's own copy of events.
 Now they can be stored in one location so all users can see the same data and interact with it
-- Centralizing the logic allows us to add a database so the data will live on even if the server is restarter or crashes
+- Centralizing the logic allows us to add a database so the data will live on even if the server is restarted or crashes
 - Turning the logic of our system into a REST API makes it way more flexible

   - you could call it using a non-JavaScript client such as Postman or an app written in a different language (like an Android app in Java).
 All modern languages speak HTTP.